Congratulations to EPAM, Winners of WorkFusion’s First Hackathon

 In addition to a full slate of presentations and panel discussions, the first day of the Ascend New York conference boasted an exciting new event for WorkFusion partners and RPA developers: a one-day hackathon offering a cash prize of $2,000 to the winning team.

-Details of the challenge was announced at 9 a.m. that day: Build an information extraction model that can extract eight fields from unstructured documents (e.g., invoices).
+Details of the challenge were announced at 9 a.m. that day: Build an information extraction model that can extract eight fields from unstructured documents (e.g., invoices).

 There was only a little advance preparation allowed, said Hackathon Head Judge and WorkFusion Lead Data Scientist Artsiom Strok.